Top 100 USWNT Goalkeeper Pool

 19. Jalen Tompkins, 28 - Brondby (Denmark.1)

 Ones to watch: The race to replace Naeher is still on.
 Unfortunately, the USWNT has done a fantastic job of avoiding prepping for this moment for about ten years.
-Campbell, McGlynn, and Tullis-Joyce were recently called into the national team but none of them have locked down the position in a convincing fashion, speaking partly to the depth at the position.
-Bixby and Kinsbury, two of the more decorated veterans on the list, could theoretically work their way in but eyes are turning to Anderson and Silkowitz after the stellar start to 2025.
+Anderson, Dickey, and McGlynn, were recently called into the national team but none of them have locked down the position in a convincing fashion, speaking partly to the depth at the position.
+Bixby, Campbell, and Kinsbury, three of the more decorated veterans on the list, could theoretically work their way in but eyes are turning to younger goalkeepers, not to mention Jordan Silkowitz at Bay FC.
 The question for the number one going forward is centered around whoever can balance a consistent level of play, doesn’t default to sitting on their line, and won’t resort to booting the ball downfield on every touch.
-As of right now, Emma Hayes is still on the search.
+As of right now, Emma Hayes is still weighing her options.

 22. Kelsey Daugherty, 28 - Celtic (Scotland.1)